 2007: Every day that City Hall, State or Federal Goverment - architects - designers and engineers allow the use of Self Shielded Flux Cored wires to be used on their construction projects. is a day in which engineering weld process ignorance reaches higher levels.

 2014.
 THE SELF SHIELDED FLUX CORED WIRES USED IN 2014, ARE AND ALWAYS HAVE BEEN SINCE THEIR INTRODUCTION, THE WORST POSSIBLE WELD CONSUMABLES TO BE USED ON ANY PROJECTS IN WHICH WELD AND PART QUALITY ARE IMPORTANT.

 The selection of Self Shielded (SS) flux core wires is common around the globe when constructing steel structures, yet the weld reality is these weld consumables should never seriously be considered for any code quality welds.
 Engineers and managers who are

-often too busy to read my Welding Books, or read the Flux Cored sections of this site, will
+often too busy to read my Welding Books and Self Teaching Programs, or read the Flux Cored sections of this site, will

 however have the time to get weld process advice from a sales rep or from the companies who make the SS

 weld consumables.
 And if a person does not mind BS the best process to start with in the weld industry is the SS process.